yoramvandevelde/wp-cli_attack_object_cache/README.md

 Success: WordPress install verifies against checksums.
 ```

 WP-CLI is a phar and uses the system PHP and php.ini-settings to execute WordPress to get the WordPress installation settings.
 This means there is code execution of code that are placed within in WordPress files.
 Within the example we do a checksum on the WordPress core files to check the integrety.
 This is a really cool feature to check for infections.
-We use the `--skip-themes` and `--skip-plugins` arguments to skip the code of any plugins and themes.
+We use the `--skip-themes` and `--skip-plugins` arguments to skip untrusted code in any of the plugins and themes.

 As a serious hosting company you might choose to disable the execution of system commands and process calls.
 This makes it a lot harder for attackers to compromise the system.
 So what to do when you have access to a WordPress installation and want to escalate privileges to someone with more than just a sandboxed PHP proces?

-This is where the optional file wp-content/object-cache.php comes in.
-This file is not part of WordPress core but it loaded on startup by wp-includes/load.php:
+This is where the (optional) file wp-content/object-cache.php comes in.
+This file is intended for caching plugins to provice persistent object caching for WordPress objects.
+It is not part of WordPress core but is loaded on startup if it exists by wp-includes/load.php:

 wp-includes/load.php [2]
 ```